rcardin/rcardin.github.io/_posts/2016-09-25-try-again-apache-spark.markdown

           handling process.
 Let's explain why."
 social-share: true
 social-title: "Try again, Apache Spark!"
-social-tags: "big-data, apache-spark, Scala, programming"
+social-tags: "bigdata, apachespark, Scala, programming"
 ---

 It's been more than a year since I've started working on my first Big Data project.
 In this project we chose **Apache